General-Meow/ITVTest/README.md

 - All validation is done on the form itself
 - For styling, purecss was used. this is because its simple and small.
 I'd much rather use this than bootstrap

+- To Run: you need angular cli - just install with npm
+- ng build
+- ng serve

+To Run tests:
+- ng test
+- ng e2e

+If i had more time id fix the posting of data. its currently broken with CORS, fix the styling, add more tests etc

 ## Default readme text...

 ## Development server